The-Wishlist-Co/docs/wishlistSvcAPI.md

 A wishlist is created 'empty' and items added later, either one by one, or multiple items can be added at the same time.

+Wishlist items should be saved at the variant level, rather than the parent product level, as the customer will typically be wishlisting a variant, not a product.

 ***